mierau/playdate-animatedimage/README.md

 `options.first` is the index of the first frame in the animation.
 `options.last` is the index of the last frame in the animation.
 `options.step` is the number of images in the image table to step through each frame.
+`options.sequence` is an optional array of frame numbers the animation should use from the specified image table. e.g. `{1, 1, 4, 2, 3}`

 ## `AnimatedImage:reset()`